 Carrigan, Coolican, and Crooks

-A Dramatic Entrance
+A Foggy Entrance

 When he did, the promoters expanded their plans further, inviting Washington's governor as well as British Royal Navy ships and civilian dignitaries from Victoria, British Columbia, and the adjoining Esquimault Military Base, just across the Strait of Juan de Fuca from Port Angeles.
 Local residents spent September 1895 preparing the city and decorating it with flags and cedar boughs.

 Beardslee, a fishing enthusiast, spent several days at the lakes, including two on Mike Carrigan's boat on Lake Crescent.
 Among the hundreds of fish he caught were a number of a distinctive large species of "blue-backed trout" from Lake Crescent.
 After the visit, Beardslee wrote articles in Field & Stream and the San Francisco Chronicle praising the trout and the lake.
-The admiral returned to fish Lake Crescent when he accompanied the Fleet on subsequent summer visits, and the fish he enjoyed soon became universally known as Beardslee Trout.
+The admiral returned to fish Lake Crescent when he accompanied the Pacific Fleet on subsequent summer visits, and the fish he enjoyed soon became universally known as Beardslee Trout.

-Navy Fleet visits to Port Angeles continued under Beardslee and his successors until the 1930s.
+Navy visits to Port Angeles continued under Beardslee and his successors until the 1930s.
 Although most visits were by the Pacific Fleet, in May 1908 Port Angeles was one of several cities to host a division of the Great White Fleet, 16 white-painted warships of the Atlantic Fleet making a 14-month around-the-world cruise as a show of United States power in the Pacific.
-Through the years, many Navy battleships, including the Mississippi, Texas, and Iowa, along with scores of smaller ships, visited Port Angeles on summer maneuvers.
+Through the years, many navy battleships, including the Mississippi, Texas, and Iowa, along with scores of smaller ships, visited Port Angeles on summer maneuvers.